 - Partnering Closely with Local Parishes: One of El Camino’s key objectives is to strengthen our local churches.
-We have a close partnership with our neighboring parish, St. Rita of Cascia Catholic Church.
-St. Rita’s pastor celebrates mass for our children and families; provides family faith formation; and administers the Sacraments of Baptism, First Communion, and Reconciliation for our disciples.
+We have a close partnership with our neighboring parishes.
+Local pastors celebrate mass for our children and families; provide family faith formation; and administer the Sacraments of Baptism, First Communion, and Reconciliation for our disciples.

-- Dedicated Missionaries: Seton Teaching Fellows commit to love and serve the disciples in our program and their families.
+- Dedicated Missionaries: Seton Teaching Fellows commit to love and serve our disciples and their families.
 Each year, our growing Fellows program continues to make an incredible impact on our communities.